-Once again, Aarhus Jazz Orchestra opened the doors of Ridehuset in Aarhus, and invited the audience of Aarhus Jazz Festival to join the big band for four spectacular days.
-The theme of this year’s Ridehuset Swinger was South African Big Band Nights, and the concerts combined both extraordinary big band music and stunning performing arts traditions of South Africa.
+Once again, Aarhus Jazz Orchestra opened the doors of Ridehuset in Aarhus, and invited the Aarhus Jazz Festival audience to join the big band for four spectacular days.
+The theme of this year’s Ridehuset Swinger was South African Big Band Nights, and the concerts combined both extraordinary big band music and great performing arts traditions from South Africa.

-Ridehuset Swinger offered South African notes and wonderful street food and drinks by Kødbyens Mad & Marked and De Jyske Bryghuse.
-The arrangement consisted of several concerts and workshops during the day and the main evening attraction with Aarhus Jazz Orchestra featuring the South African vocal group iComplete, dancer Lulu Mlangeni and the award-winning saxophonist and composer Julian Argüelles. iComplete represent the traditional Isicathamiya style of singing, which has its origins from the South African Zulus, and which intense sound and polyphony indeed captures the essence of the South African culture.
+Ridehuset Swinger offered South African tunes, wonderful street food, and drinks by Kødbyens Mad & Marked and De Jyske Bryghuse.
+The event consisted of several concerts and workshops during the day and the main evening attraction with Aarhus Jazz Orchestra featuring the South African vocal group iComplete, dancer Lulu Mlangeni, and the award-winning saxophonist and composer Julian Argüelles. iComplete represent the traditional Isicathamiya style of singing, which originates from the South African Zulus, and its intense sound and polyphony captures the essence of the South African culture.

 Watch the video from South African Big Band Night here.

-Icelandic, Norwegian and North American jazz virtuosi changed Aarhus Jazz Orchestra into an enticing post-rock orchestra, when bass player Skúli Sverrisson, composer Helge Sunde and drummer Jim Black all joined the orchestra for the Vinterjazz Festival 2017.
+Icelandic, Norwegian, and North American jazz virtuosi transformed Aarhus Jazz Orchestra into an enticing post-rock orchestra, when bass player Skúli Sverrisson, composer Helge Sunde, and drummer Jim Black all joined the orchestra for the Vinterjazz Festival 2017.

-The combination of these three exceptional musicians and composers together with the Aarhus based big band created a brand-new and exciting sound, expanding the perception of the classic big band format.
-An expression which led into the future and gave just as much reminiscence to post-rock as to jazz.
-Both Skúli Sverrisson (IS), Jim Black (US) and Helge Sunde (NO) have worked with this kind of modern sounds: Nordic melancholy, which bedazzles the listener.
-The concerts consisted of new compositions and arrangements by and with the three guests and therefore formed an entirely unique project which challenged the classic big band sound and brought brand-new dimensions to the music.
+The combination of these three exceptional musicians and composers along with the Aarhus based big band created a brand-new and exciting sound, expanding the perception of the classic big band format.
+This expression looked to the future and gave just as much reminiscence to post-rock as to jazz.
+Both Skúli Sverrisson (IS), Jim Black (US), and Helge Sunde (NO) have all worked with this modern sound; Nordic melancholy that bedazzles the listener.
+The concerts consisted of new compositions and arrangements by, and with, the three guests and therefore formed a unique project that challenged the classic big band sound and brought brand-new dimensions to the music.

-Combine one of the greatest jazz guitarists with one of the most acknowledged big band conductors together with one of the leading Scandinavian big bands, and you end up with a crisp and tenderly made cocktail of luxury jazz of international leagues.
+Combine one of the greatest jazz guitarists with one of the most acknowledged big band conductors, along one of the leading Scandinavian big bands, and you end up with a crisp and tenderly mixed cocktail of luxury jazz of international leagues.

 This was the cocktail available for the audience at the Vinterjazz Festival 2016.
-An excellent collaboration, where the Aarhus based big band was visited by one of the absolute greatest jazz guitarists, Kurt Rosenwinkel (US), and the acknowledged big band conductor Geir Lysne (NO).
-It was a very extraordinary fusion of some of the best artists of the international jazz world who took the stage and led the audience into a mesmerizing musical universe.
+An excellent collaboration, where Aarhus Jazz Orchestra was visited by one of the absolute greatest jazz guitarists, Kurt Rosenwinkel (US), and the acknowledged big band conductor Geir Lysne (NO).
+It was an extraordinary fusion of some of the best artists from the international jazz scene who took the stage and led the audience in a mesmerizing musical universe.

 Flamenco Big Band Nights

-During Aarhus Jazz Festival 2016, Aarhus Jazz Orchestra under the leadership of saxophonist and conductor Perico Sambeat presented a terrific team of the best flamenco musicians of Spain for the time-honored Ridehuset Swinger.
+During Aarhus Jazz Festival 2016, Aarhus Jazz Orchestra under leadership of saxophonist and conductor Perico Sambeat presented a terrific team of the best flamenco musicians in Spain at the time-honored Ridehuset Swinger event.

 One of the best examples of the fruitful musical meeting between European and Arabic/Islamic culture is represented by the flamenco tradition.
-Perico Sambeat created such an extraordinary artistic big band project, where jazz and big band all together made a dramatical, expanded musical frame for the expressiveness of the flamenco musician and dancer.
+Perico Sambeat created an extraordinary artistic big band project, where jazz and big band combined made a dramatical, expansive musical frame for the expressiveness of the flamenco musicians and dancer.